 5 Ways to Make Peace with Your Body

-Are concerns and worry about your body, food, and weight consuming your thoughts and preventing you from feeling good?
+Are you worried about your body, food, and weight?
+Do these thoughts consume you and prevent you from feeling good?

-Is your relationship to your body stopping you from feeling fully present?
+Is your relationship to your body stopping you from feeling present?

 Are you on a rollercoaster of diets, exercise, or unhealthy eating patterns?